dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

   speeches.
 Note that if the specific campaign doesn't have support for your language, the default language will be used.

+POINTER_SENSITIVITY
+  Allows you to adjust the speed of mouse movement.
+  Use this option only if you have serious issues with moving your mouse, or if the speed inside KeeperFX is completely different to the one in your OS.
+On most problems, you should change mouse speed in your OS preferences instead of changing this option.

 New in-game commands: